FREE SHIPPING on $99 or more (within the contiguous United States)

 Why is this important?
 I'm glad you asked. :)

 Certain people (depending on their eating history - over generations) digest some foods better than others.
 For example, Asians tend to derive great health benefits from eating seaweed like, wakame and nori.
 Scandinavians tend to absorb more nutrients from their locally-sourced dairy products.
-Of course, another healthy reality of most "traditional (locally grown) foods" is the lower presence of toxins compared to more commercially-produced varieties of the same food.
+Of course, another healthy reality of most "traditional (locally-grown) foods" is the lower presence of toxins compared to more commercially-produced varieties of the same food.

 Weight loss and weight gain are also tied to our genetic tendencies, daily food habits and the diversity of intestinal bacteria in our gut.
 In fact, as Dr. Trushna Bhatt notes: